 'S line' specification ramps up the visual appeal even further with 20-inch alloy wheels, HD Matrix LED headlights with dynamic front and rear indicators, sport suspension and S line-specific body styling.
 Inside, the front sport seats are upholstered in leather and Alcantara and there's 'S line'-specific interior detailing.

 Cost of Ownership

-The Audi A7 Sportback is clearly a car that a massive amount of thought and development budget has been ploughed into.
+This second generation Audi A7 Sportback is clearly a car that a massive amount of thought and development budget has been ploughed into.
 It's a very considered thing, a car which pushes boundaries with its styling and engine technology but which feels reassuringly familiar to drive.
 The latest model improves the oily bits while at the same time keeping the look fresh and the technology indoors bang up to date.

 Audi A7 Sportback review by Jonathan Crouch